 Ever since our colleague Tomas Lygutas made it back home, we’ve been thinking and discussing this event.

-Although none of our team made it to last year’s CSSConfEU, we heard that the event sold out quickly and had a great mix of leaders who talked about the next big things, alongside relatively unknown speakers shared their incredible research and work.
+Although none of our team made it to last year’s CSSConfEU, we heard that the event sold out quickly and had a great mix of leaders who talked about the next big things, alongside relatively unknown speakers who shared their incredible research and work.

 Let’s quickly run over what we’ve learned this year!